 One thing to point out is that there is very little in the way of pubs or eating establishments nearby, so you will need to head into the town centre for these.

 It is quite easy to find.
-Just follow the A66 (signposted Teesside from the A1) past Darlington's new ground and on into Middlesbrough.
+Just follow the A66 (signposted Teesside from the A1), passing Darlington FC's former ground and on into Middlesbrough.
 Carry on up the A66, through the centre of Middlesbrough and you will pick up signs for the Riverside Stadium.
 There is a small amount of parking available at the stadium itself (in Car Park E).
-It costs £8.50 per car (£6 plus £2.50 booking fee) and spaces need to be pre-booked through the ticket office.
+It costs £8.50 per car (£6 plus £2.50 booking fee) and spaces need to be pre-booked through the ticket office on 01642 929421.
 Otherwise there are a number of private parks located (mostly on waste land) nearby.
 Also when you reach the turn off the A66 (as signposted) for the stadium, then rather than at the top of the slip road turning left towards the stadium, then instead if your turn right to go back across the A66, then there is plenty of street parking available in this area.
 It is then about a 15-20 minute walk to the away turnstiles.

-Jerry Hill adds; 'I would suggest that away fans should follow the route marked "away coaches" from the A66, as this passes many private car parks along the river, all priced at £4'.
+Jerry Hill adds; 'I would suggest that away fans should follow the route marked "away coaches" from the A66, as this passes many private car parks along the river, all priced at £5'.
 Bear in mind though that if you do park at one of these car parks, then it may take 45 minutes or so after the game, before you can exit them.
 Otherwise, as the stadium is about one mile from the town centre you could also consider parking in a long stay car park in the town centre (about a 15-20 minute walk away from the ground).
 Kevin a visiting Fulham fan tells me 'I parked at the France Street long stay car park, which is free on Saturdays.
 It is about a 10-15 minute walk to the Riverside.'
 This council-run car park can be found just off the A66 and its postcode is TS4 2AP.
 There is also the option of renting a private driveway near the Riverside Stadium via YourParkingSpace.co.uk.

 Post Code for SAT NAV: TS3 6RS

-The ground is around a 15-20 minute walk from Middlesbrough railway station which is located on Albert Road.
+The Riverside Stadium is around a 15-20 minute walk from Middlesbrough Railway Station which is located on Albert Road.
 Although there is a direct train service from the North West, fans travelling from other parts of the country, will most likely find themselves changing at Darlington, for Middlesbrough.